 Here you’ll find information regarding the students experience of doing the Reign Ministries degree.
 Click the links to take you to the following sections:

-The BA (Hons) in Theology and Mission, specialising in Youth Ministry, provides you with a balance of practical, and practice (which we call ‘work based learning’, at a church or an organisation) and personal study.
+The BA (Hons) in Theology, Mission and Ministry, specialising in Youth Work provides you with a balance of theology, practical teaching, personal study and practice (which we call ‘work-based learning’ at a church or organisation).

-A normal conference week consists of interactive lectures, personal time, prayer ministry time and worship.
-We eat meals together as well.
-These times are perfect opportunities to meet with visiting guests who may be coming in from youth ministry movements, lecturers and staff.
+A normal conference week consists of interactive teaching, personal time, prayer ministry and worship, with plenty of time for socialising thrown in.
+These times are perfect opportuinities to meet with teachers, staff and visiting guests who may be coming in from other youth ministry movements.